chainloop-dev/chainloop/deployment/chainloop/README.md

 ### Insert custom Certificate Authorities (CAs)

 In some scenarios, you might want to add custom Certificate Authorities to the Chainloop deployment.
 Like in the instance where your OIDC provider uses a self-signed certificate.
-To do so, add the PEM-encoded CA certificate to the `customCAs` list in your `values.yaml` file like in the example below.
+To do so, add the PEM-encoded CA certificate to the `customCAs` list in either `controlplane` or `cas` sections, in your `values.yaml` file like in the example below.

 ```yaml
   customCAs: